 OPPORTUNITIES FOR COLLABORATION

-We are looking for dignified corporate champions to partner with us at the $10,000 level, art loving, social justice minded noble partners to sponsor this project with donations of $5,000 and gracious partners to donate $500.
+We are looking for dignified corporate champions to partner with us at the $10,000 level, art loving, social justice minded noble partners to sponsor this project with donations of $5,000-$9,000, gracious partners to donate $1,000-$4,999 and kind partners donating $500-$999.
 Of course, all donations of any amount are welcomed and greatly appreciated.
 Sponsors will be featured on LEAP's website and in the show program.
-We will also gift you with a print of your choice from the show.
 Please contact Starr Sariego at 786-351-2173 or email@example.com to donate.
 All donations are tax deductible and can be made to LEAP.
-You will receive a follow up email in the next few weeks.
+More sponsorship details available at thecompassionprojectmiami.com.